 Fleece has a fabulous way of making even the laziest armchair athlete feel like an Olympian.
 The best thing about fleece — besides its awesome colors and extreme coziness — is that anyone can wear it, and not just when it’s skiing or snowboarding weather.
 (Think freezing-cold movie theaters in summer.)
 We’ve got 12 tips in this article for sewing with fleece.

 Bonus: Sewing with fleece is such a blast.
 Walk into just about any fabric store and you’ll see row upon row of fleece in a zillion solid colors and prints.

 It wasn’t always like this.
 Unlike silk, velvet, and other classic fabrics that have been around for literally centuries, fleece is relatively new on the scene.
 The totally synthetic fabric, made of 100-percent polyester fibers, debuted as Polar fleece in 1979, and it’s now one of the most popular choices for crafts, outerwear and general sewing.

 No wonder: Fleece is soft to the touch, affordable and ultra-warm on the coldest days thanks to its insulating properties.
 Plus it’s low-maintenance: You can machine-wash and dry it, and it’s wrinkle resistant.

-Here’s everything you need to know before you start sewing your next fleece garment:
+Here’s what you need to know before starting your next fleece garment:

 1. Use “with nap” yardage requirements.